neurosnap/robodux/README.md

 ## Core principles

-The overriding principle is that effects (like sagas) should be the central processing unit for all business logic in a react/redux application.
+The overriding principle is that effects should be the central processing unit for all business logic in a react/redux application.
 We should remove as much business logic as possible from reducers and instead centralize them inside of our side-effect handlers.